thevilledev/ez-docker-zcash/README.md

 # docker-zcash

 Docker configuration for building & running Zcash node & client in Docker.
+By default does not expose RPC interface outside of the container.

 Requires multi-stage support from Docker, so version >= 17.05 is required.